Skip to content

 1. Confirm you have a legitimate business purpose

 You should only give corporate gifts if there is a legitimate business purpose.
-Examples of gift-giving that would be considered legitimate include those associated with building goodwill or enhancing relationships with customers or suppliers.
+Examples of legitimate gift-giving include those associated with building goodwill or enhancing relationships with customers or suppliers.

 2. Ensure that your corporate gift is proportionate